Tag: faithfulness

 Yes, the witness of Daniel, Hananiah, Mishael, and Azariah was ineffective.
 Their faith was acknowledged.
 God was acknowledged and even given great accolades.
 Yet, time and again the Babylonian leaders went against God.

 By the measure of Christian Evangelism, they were failures.
 It is entirely possible (and even probable) that seeds of faith were planted in Babylon at that time.
 Certainly, seeds that led to the restoration of Jerusalem (under Nehemiah) were planted.
-Without the of Daniel, Hananiah, Mishael, and Azariah along with their honorable fealty to Babylon, Jerusalem may not have been restored.
+Without the faithfulness of Daniel, Hananiah, Mishael, and Azariah along with their honorable fealty to Babylon, Jerusalem may not have been restored.

 So, why bring up Daniel, Hananiah, Mishael, and Azariah as evangelism failures?
 We often look at the great ones of the Bible (which these four were) for what they did successfully.
 We often fail to see what they didn’t do well.